A few weeks ago I wrote the nonprofit version of a blog post about using storytelling in nonprofit marketing.

 - When telling a story out loud, shorter is better.

 - Share exact results AND transformations for the person in your story.

 - Clearly define the conflict.
 The conflict is the oxygen in your story.

 - Include emotionally engaging words.

-During my free web class on April 20 I’ll teach you how to effectively use storytelling in your nonprofit fundraising.
+View the replay of my free web class where I’ll teach you how to effectively use storytelling in your nonprofit fundraising.